CONTACT US

 First, the company aims to eliminate 70% of carbon dioxide emissions from the furnace of a traditional steel mill.
 The hydrogen yield, as much as 250 tons of hydrogen per day, can be returned to the steel mill furnace, burned as low-emissions fuel, or captured for some other use.

-The conversion process can be used on a variety of other waste gas streams, meaning Utility Global’s technology can be used to significantly decarbonize not just steel mills, but chemical refineries, renewable fuel plants and other industrial processes.
+The conversion process can be used on a variety of other off-gas streams, meaning Utility Global’s technology can be used to significantly decarbonize not just steel mills, but chemical refineries, renewable fuel plants and other industrial processes.

 Utility Global’s technology could help decarbonize trillions of dollars worth of already-existing industrial infrastructure, Nussgruber said.